The business cycle is characterized by four phases.

 - Under consumption

 [a] there is a general fall in demand.

 [c] employment rate falls.

-The burden of direct tax, specially the income tax, dividend tax, interest tax is slashed to enhance the disposable income.
+- The burden of direct tax, especially the income tax, dividend tax, interest tax is slashed to enhance the disposable income.

-The government usually goes on to follow a cheap money supply policy.
+- The government follows a cheap money supply policy.